-This is an exclusive excerpt from our April edition.
+This is an exclusive extract from our April edition.
 To read more compelling content like this, head here.

 When a brand relaunches a store, it is often cosmetic.
 A few new features, perhaps some extra services and differing use of the floor space.